 Oranges, blood oranges, tangerines and mandarins are fruits that make cool season instantly warmer.
-Out of all of them, one fruit stands out – blood orange.
-What makes blood oranges special are purple pigments, that give a distinctive purplish color to its flesh.
+But one of them, really stands out – blood orange.
+What makes blood oranges special are pigments – anthocyanins, that give a distinctive reddish color to its flesh.

 What does orange tea taste like?